Yellowstone Valley Audubon Society

 I Like that.
 And I really like the well-crafted YVAS Mission” “Building on the tradition of special interest in birds, Yellowstone Valley Audubon Society is organized to promote enjoyment and protection of the natural environment through education, activism, and conservation of bird habitat.”

 I remind myself of the YVAS purpose and Mission throughout each year that I have been involved with YVAS.
 I and the YVAS Board of Directors thoughtfully evaluate what and how we and other YVAS members are doing in light of that Mission.
-I thought it worthwhile to summarize some of the work our Society has done in our 2015-2016 ‘season’.
+I thought it worthwhile to summarize some of the work our Society has done and is currently doing.
 Please take a look at the list and brief description of this work at the “About Us” tab at http://yvaudubon.org/.
 I hope it helps all of us recall why we belong here and what is accomplished by YVAS members contributing to the YVAS Mission.

 By Steve Regele, YVAS President

-Monthly Presentations: YVAS organized and provided over a dozen top notch presentations in 2015-2016, including Bob Landis (wildlife film maker), Dr. John Marzluff (ornithologist and author), Dr. Jeff Morisette (Director of the US Department of Interior’s North Central Climate Science Center), and the special showing of the film “The Messenger”.
+Monthly Presentations: YVAS organizes and provides nine top notch presentations annually, which have included Bob Landis (wildlife film maker), Dr. John Marzluff (ornithologist and author), Dr. Jeff Morisette (Director of the US Department of Interior’s North Central Climate Science Center), Dr. Jack Horner, and the special showing of the film “The Messenger”.

-Birding Trips: YVAS hosted more than 18 scheduled birding trips in the 2015 – 2016 season, all open to the membership and public, well attended, fun and a great learning and recreational opportunity.
+Birding Trips: YVAS hosts over 20 scheduled birding trips annually that are open to the membership and public, well attended, fun and a great learning and recreational opportunity.
 Annual birding events include a Birdathon event in June, Christmas Bird Count in December, and an Annual Eagle Survey in the winter.

 Osprey Project: YVAS members and others in the Yellowstone River basin organized and implemented an ongoing and outstanding Osprey nest monitoring project in 2009 and Osprey banding in 2012.
 The project involves nearly 50 volunteers, mostly YVAS members, and interaction with utility companies, tree surgeons, government agencies, private businesses, and the public.
 YVAS provided financial assistance to the Montana Raptor Conservation Center for care of an adult Osprey injured in Billings area.
 Rescue of Osprey nestlings from baling twine entanglement in nests has become a routine situation – one that has rescued many birds and helped further educate us all about the difficulties of living in this world.
 YVAS Osprey Project Committee has spent countless hours with regard to Osprey, baling twine problems, public awareness of the problems and recycling.
 For more information go to http://yvaudubon.org/conservation/osprey-monitor-project/

 Bird Data: Summaries of bird data from YVAS birding trips are submitted to Montana Natural Heritage Program, Cornell Labs eBird Program, various State and Federal agencies, and others.
-More than thirty individual trip data summaries have thus far been submitted in the 2015-2016 season.
 This data is quite useful to managers and investigators involved with wildlife, habitat and related projects and developments.
 It is also very useful to birders planning their birding trips.